ImageOptim/libimagequant/imagequant-sys/README.md

 * Different threads can perform unrelated quantizations/remappings at the same time (e.g. each thread working on a different image).
 * The same `liq_attr`, `liq_result`, etc. can be accessed from different threads, but not at the same time (e.g. you can create `liq_attr` in one thread and free it in another).
-* The library uses threads internally.
+* By default, this library uses threads internally.
 You can set `RAYON_NUM_THREADS` environmental variable to control the number of threads used.
+You can disable threads completely by compiling with `--no-default-features`.

 ## Working with GIF